 COURSE DESCRIPTION: In Drama, students participate in a number of creative workshops whereby they reflect and respond to their experience and learning.
 Students participate in creative problem solving; they generate, analyse, and evaluate ideas.
 They develop personal interpretations of texts and present their explosive ideas and show-off their creativity.
-Students develop their curiosity and imagination, creativity, individuality, selfidentity, self-esteem and confidence.
-There will be an opportunity for students to collaborate with the Stage 2 Drama class in creating the Senior Production, through either an on-stage or offstage role.
+Students develop their curiosity and imagination, creativity, individuality, self-identity, self-esteem and confidence.
+There will be an opportunity for students to collaborate with the Stage 2 Drama class in creating the Senior Production, through either an on-stage or off-stage role.
 Students will create a dramatic workshop based on a modern Dramatic Style, and attend live theatre with the purpose of critically reviewing it.

 ASSESSMENT: Assessment at Stage 1 is school-based.
-Students demonstrate evidence of their learning through the following assessments: Performance, Folio & Investigation and Presentation.
+Students demonstrate evidence of their learning through the following assessments: Performance (40%), Responding to Drama (30%) and Creative Synthesis (30%).

 SUBJECT: Music

 Year Level: Stage 1

 Length of Course: 20 or 40 weeks/ 10 or 20 credits

 Compulsory/Optional: Optional

 Extra Requirements: All participants must take instrumental or vocal lessons.

 COURSE LEADS TO: Stage 2 Music